jakzo/jstm/README.md

 This is a manual process for now.
 To do this you should:

-- Install all the packages depended on by `@jstm/preset-node`
 - Run `yarn remove @jstm/preset-node`
 - Remove config files from `.gitignore`
 - Remove all the "generated file, do not modify" warnings